cta-observatory/protozfitsreader/README.md

 possible.

-At the moment I would recommend getting the run header out of the file we opened above like this:
+At the moment I would recommend getting the run header out of the file we opened above like this (replace RunHeader with CameraConfig for LST data):

 ```
 >>> # because we do not know what to do, if there are 2 run headers